lgsanjos/lgsanjos.github.io/source/_posts/2015-06-06-how-to-win-friends-and-influence-people.markdown

 categories: [books, soft skills]
 ---

-A best seller and must read to people who are wants to improve how to handle people in a vast different scenarios.
+This is a best seller and a must read for people who wants to improve their soft skills, better approach and understand  people in a vast different scenarios.
-This is my notes taken by chapter.
+Here are my notes taken by chapter.

 <!-- more -->
 Side notes